Cathedral School is an accredited Catholic School by the Western Catholic Education Association.

 A hot lunch entree is available for purchase Mondays and Fridays.
-A sack lunch option is available for purchase through an outside vendor, My Lunchbox, on Tuesdays, Wednesdays, and Thursdays.
+Students must bring a sack lunch Tuesdays, Wednesdays, and Thursdays.
 Milk is included with the purchase of hot lunch and is also available for sack lunch students five days a week with the purchase of a milk card.

 Parents are active partners in the education of Cathedral students.
 Cathedral School parents participate in a variety of activities throughout the school.